A Two-Part Machine Learning Approach to Characterizing Network Interference in A/B Testing: Characterizing Interference by Causal Network Motif Representation

-The first step of our two-part approach is to specify the mapping $g$, which is to find a causal network motif representation $\vR_i$ for each unit $i$.
+The first step of our two-part approach is to specify the mapping $g$, which is to find an $M$-dimensional causal network motif representation $\vR_i$ for each unit $i$.
 Network motifs~\citep{milo2002network} characterize the patterns of interactions among an ego's neighborhood.
 Network motifs provide a natural and interpretable way to characterize the local structure of interactions beyond just counts of friends or connections as is commonly done in the exposure mapping framework.
-We propose to use \textit{causal network motif},\footnote{Although we do not explicitly illustrate it, our approach is also adaptive to the neighbor node attributes and edge attributes.
-For example, a dimension can be fraction of treated female neighbors among all female neighbors, or fraction of treated strong ties (i.e., with interaction frequency greater than a cutoff) among all strong ties. } which can characterize not only assignment conditions in the network neighborhood, but also ego network structure and individual attributes.
-Accounting for network structure is an important missing component in the network interference literature regarding how to specify the exposure mapping function~\citep{ugander2013graph,aronow2017estimating}.
-As discussed earlier, according to network theories such as structure diversity~\citep{aral2011diversity,ugander2012structural} and the weak tie hypothesis~\citep{granovetter1973strength,centola2007complex,centola2010spread}, it is possible that a unit's potential outcome can be dependent on the treatment assignments of their neighbors and their network structure.
-These can also be reflected by different causal network motifs.
+We propose to use \textit{causal network motifs}, which can characterize not only assignment conditions in the network neighborhood, but also ego network structure and individual attributes.\footnote{Although we do not explicitly illustrate it, our approach is also adaptive to the neighbor node attributes and edge attributes.
+For example, a dimension can be fraction of treated female neighbors among all female neighbors, or fraction of treated strong ties (i.e., with interaction frequency greater than a cutoff) among all strong ties. } Accounting for network structure is a crucial missing component in the network interference literature regarding the specification of the exposure mapping function~\citep{ugander2013graph,aronow2017estimating}.
+According to network theories such as structural diversity~\citep{aral2011diversity,ugander2012structural} and the weak tie hypothesis~\citep{granovetter1973strength}, a unit's potential outcome may depend on the treatment assignments of their neighbors and their network structure.
+These dependencies can also be reflected by different causal network motifs.

-Figure~\ref{fig:causal_network_motif}(a) illustrates our construction of causal network motif representation.
-The first dimension is the treatment assignment of unit $i$, i.e. $R_{i1} = Z_i$.
+Figure~\ref{fig:causal_network_motif}(a) illustrates our construction of causal network motif representation.\footnote{ It should be noted that although our current illustration concentrates on 1-hop ego networks, practitioners are able to utilize motifs that extend beyond 1-hop ego networks.
+This extension involves a trade-off between computational efficiency and estimation performance.
+Furthermore, our downstream machine learning approaches facilitate the automatic selection of significant motifs, even when dealing with high-dimensional causal network motif representations. } The first dimension is the treatment assignment of unit $i$, i.e. $R_{i1} = Z_i$.
 For the rest of dimensions ($m>1$), we should first specify the network motifs and then causal network motifs.
 Each dimension ($m>1$) is the fraction of a causal network motif over the corresponding network motif.